-Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.
+Eat Well Program in Obesity: A study on obesity and eating well program outcomes among professional college students in Kanpur District.

 INTRODUCTION

-Non-communicable diseases continue to be important public health problems in the world, being responsible for sizeable mortality and morbidity.
-Non-communicable diseases (NCDs). obesity are the leading causes of death and disability worldwide.
-In 2005 NCDs caused an estimated 35 million deaths, 60% of all deaths globally, with 80% in low income and middle-income countries and approximately 16 million deaths in people less than 70 years of age.
-Total deaths from NCDs are projected to increases by a further 17% over the next 10 years.
-The changing pattern of lifestyle leads to the development of obesity, stroke, stress, atherosclerosis, cancer and other NCDs.
-According to the WHO criteria there are three steps for screening of NCDs.
-Step 1: Estimation population need through assessing the current risk profile and advocate for action.
-Step 2: Formulate and adopt NCD policy.
+Non-communicable diseases continue to be important public health problems in the world, being responsible for sizeable mortality and morbidity—non-communicable diseases (NCDs).
+Obesity is the leading cause of death and disability worldwide.
+In 2005, NCDs caused an estimated 35 million deaths, 60% of all deaths globally, with 80% in low-income and middle-income countries and approximately 16 million deaths in people less than 70 years of age.
+Total deaths from NCDs are projected to increase by a further 17% over the next 10 years.
+The changing pattern of lifestyle leads to the development of obesity, stress, atherosclerosis, cancer, and other NCDs.
+According to the WHO criteria, there are three steps in screening NCDs.
+Step 1: Estimating population needs through assessing the current risk profile and advocating for action.
+Step 2: Formulate and adopt the NCD policy.
 Step 3: Identify policy implementation steps.
-Management of NCDs should be to increased awareness among the public regarding the signs and symptoms of the disease and its complications.
-Health promotion strategies, with a strong focus on disease prevention, are needed to empower people to act both individually and collectively to prevent risky behavior, and to create economic, political and environmental conditions that prevent NCDs and their risks.[1]
+Management of NCDs should increase awareness among the public regarding the signs and symptoms of the disease and its complications.
+Health promotion strategies, with a strong focus on disease prevention, are needed to empower people to act individually and collectively to prevent risky behavior and create economic, political, and environmental conditions that prevent NCDs and their risks.[1]

-Obesity is now so common within the world’s population that it is beginning to replace undernutrition and infectious diseases as the most significant contributor to ill health.
+Obesity is now so common within the world’s population that it is beginning to replace undernutrition and infectious diseases as the most significant contributors to ill health.
 In particular, obesity is associated with diabetes mellitus, coronary heart disease, certain forms of cancer, and sleep-breathing disorders.
-Obesity is defined by a body-mass index (weight divided by square of the height) of 30 kg m−2 or greater, but this does not take into account the morbidity and mortality associated with more modest degrees of overweight, nor the detrimental effect of intra-abdominal fat.
-The global epidemic of obesity results from a combination of genetic susceptibility, increased availability of high-energy foods and decreased requirement for physical activity in modern society.
-Obesity should no longer be regarded simply as a cosmetic problem affecting certain individuals, but an epidemic that threatens global wellbeing.[2]
+Obesity is defined by a body-mass index (weight divided by the square of the height) of 30 kg m−2 or greater.
+However, this does not consider the morbidity and mortality associated with more modest degrees of overweight nor the detrimental effect of intra-abdominal fat.
+The global epidemic of obesity results from a combination of genetic susceptibility, increased availability of high-energy foods, and decreased requirement for physical activity in modern society.
+Obesity should no longer be regarded simply as a cosmetic problem affecting certain individuals but as an epidemic that threatens global well-being.[2]

 Obesity, which broadly refers to excess body fat, has become an important public health problem.
 Its prevalence continues to increase worldwide.
-As the prevalence of obesity increases so does the burden of its associated co-morbidities.
-However, not only does the total body fat matter but also the pattern of distribution.
-Excess visceral fat, also referred to as central obesity, has a stronger association with cardiovascular disease than subcutaneous fat with is deposited mainly around the hips and buttocks.
-Central obesity produces a characteristic body shape which resembles an apple and thus is also referred to as “apple shaped” obesity as opposed to “pear shaped” obesity in which fat is deposited on the hips and buttocks circumference and Waist: Hip ratio (WHR), i.e. the ratio of the hip circumference to waist circumference.
+As the prevalence of obesity increases, so does the burden of its associated co-morbidities.
+However, not only does the total body fat matter, but so does the distribution pattern.
+Excess visceral fat, also referred to as central obeObesityas a stronger association with cardiovascular disease than subcutaneous fat, which is deposited mainly around the hips and buttocks.
+Central obeObesityoduces a characteristic body shape which resembles an apple and thus is also referred to as “apple-shaped” beObesity op “used “paper-shaped “eObesity wh “ch fat is deposited on the hips and buttocks circumference and Waist: Hip ratio (WHR), i.e. t, the ratio of the hip circumference to waist circumference.

-Morbidities related obesity are -Impaired glucose tolerance test and diabetes mellitus, heart diseases, dyslipidemia, cerebro vascular diseases, metabolic syndrome, pulmonary abnormalities, osteoarthritis, gastrointestinal abnormalities, cancer, physic social problems, etc. [3]
+Morbidities related to obesity -Impaired glucose tolerance test and diabetes mellitus, heart diseases, dyslcerebrovascularo vascular diseases, metabolic syndrome, pulmonary abnormalities, osteoarthritis, gastrointestinal abnormalitiesphysicaleand r, physical and social problems, etc.

 Obesity, a multifaceted and prevalent health concern, arises from the intricate interplay of various risk factors that span genetic, environmental, and lifestyle domains.
-As societies undergo rapid transformations in diet, physical activity patterns, and overall living conditions, the prevalence of obesity has surged, constituting a significant global public health challenge.
-The etiology of obesity is complex, with numerous factors converging to influence body weight regulation and adipose tissue accumulation.
-This thesis aims to delve into the diverse risk factors contributing to obesity, unraveling the connections between genetics, environmental influences, lifestyle choices, and their collective impact on the escalating rates of obesity worldwide.
+As societies undergo rapid transformations in diet, physical activity patterns, and overall living conditions, the prevPrevalenceobeObesitys surged, constituting a significant global public health challenge.
+The etiology of the obesity complex, with numerous factors converging to influence body weight regulation and adipose tissue accumulation.
+This thesis aims to delve into the diverse risk factors contributing to obeObesitynraveling the connections between genetics, environmental influences, lifestyle choices, and their collective impact on the escalating obesity rates worldwide.
 Understanding the intricate web of contributors is imperative for developing targeted interventions and public health strategies to mitigate the burden of obesity and its associated health consequences.

-To improve the public health in India and to combat negative nutritional trends to fight
+To improve public health in India and to combat negative nutritional trends to fight

-lifestyle diseases, Food Safety and Standards Authority of India, (FSSAI) launched ‘The Eat
+lifestyle diseases, the Food Safety and Standards Authority of India (FSSAI) launched ‘The Eat

-Right Movement’ on 10th July, 2018.
+Right ‘movement’ on 1 Jul 10’2018.
 The food industry, public health professionals, civil

-platform and pledged to take concrete steps to amplify ‘The Eat Right Movement’ in the
+platform and pledged to take concrete steps to amplify ‘The Eat Right’ movement, the

-such as POSHAN Abhiyaan, Anemia Mukt Bharat, Ayushman Bharat Yojana and Swachh
+country This movement is aligned with the government’s programs such as POSHAN Abhiyaan, Anemia Mukt Bharat, Ayushman Bharat Yojana, and Swachh

 Bharat Mission.

-‘The Eat Right Movement’ is built on two broad pillars of ‘Eat Healthy’ and ‘Eat Safe’.
-It is a
+‘The Eat Right ‘ovement’ is built on t’o broad pillars of ‘Eat Healthy’ a’d ‘Eat Safe’.
+It’s a

 of key stakeholders.

-The main objectives of the study were to integrate “Eat Right Movement” campaign into the school environment and to improve the awareness of the students about nutrition and health.
-The sub objectives of the study are i) to assess the nutritional status of the school students, ii) to study the knowledge of school students about nutrition, iii) to improve eating habits of students through teaching nutrition and iv) to sensitize the parents about the “Eat Right Movement” [3]
+The study’s main objectives were to integrate the “Eat Right Move” campaign into “the school environment and to improve the students’ awareness of nutrition and health.
+The sub-objectives of the study are i) to assess the nutritional status of the school students, ii) to study the knowledge of school students about nutrition, iii) to improve the eating habits of students through teaching nutrition, and iv) to sensitize the parents about the “Eat Right Move “ent”..

 - Global overview

-Plotnikoff RC et al; (2015) did descriptive study on effectiveness of intervention targeting physical activity, nutrition and healthy weight for university and college students.
+Plotnikoff RC et al. (2015et al.) descriptively studied the effectiveness of interventions targeting physical activity, nutrition, and healthy weight for university and college students.

-To examine the effectiveness of interventions aimed at improving physical activity, diet, and/or weight-related behaviors amongst university/college students.
+To examine the effectiveness of interior improvement in improving physical activity, diet, and weight-related behaviors amongst university/college students.
 Five online databases were searched (January 1970 to April 2014).
 Experimental study designs were eligible for inclusion.
 Data extraction was performed by one reviewer using a standardized form developed by the researchers and checked by a second reviewer.
-Data were described in a narrative synthesis and meta-analyses were conducted when appropriate.
+Data were described in a narrative, and synthesis and meta-analyses were conducted when appropriate.

-Forty-one studies were included; of these, 34 reported significant improvements in one of the key outcomes.
-Of the studies examining physical activity 18/29 yielded significant results, with meta-analysis demonstrating significant increases in moderate physical activity in intervention groups compared to control.
-Of the studies examining nutrition, 12/24 reported significantly improved outcomes; only 4/12 assessing weight loss outcomes found significant weight reduction.
+Forty-one studies were included; of these, 34 significantly improved one of the key outcomes.
+Of the studies examining physical activity, 18/29 yielded substantial results, with meta-analysis demonstrating significant increases in moderate physical activity in intervention groups compared to control groups.
+Of the studies investigating nutrition, 12/24 reported significantly improved outcomes; only 4/12 assessing weight loss outcomes found significant weight reduction.

 - Indian overview

-Ameena RN et al;(2020) conducted ‘Eat Right Movement Campaign ‘into the school environment, study sample consisted of 100 adolescents of age 11-13 years among them 50 each were from a government school and a private school.
-It was aimed to improve nutritional knowledge, attitude towards food and to inculcate good eating practices amongst school going adolescents so as to enhance their quality of life.
-The results of the study showed that by incorporating age appropriate fun activities, the students were able to imbibe knowledge with regard to nutrition and make positive changes in attitudes and practices.
-This study was able to create positive nutritional awareness amongst the adolescents and their parents.
-Thus, this study proved that Eat Right Movement can be successfully integrated across the schools of the State and Nation.[4]
+Ameena RN et al;(2020) conducted ‘Eat Right Move’ent Campaign ‘into the schoo’ environment, study sample consisted of 100 adolescents of age 11-13 years among them 50 each were from a government school and a private school.
+It aimed to provide nutritional knowledge and attitudes to standards and to teach and inculcate good eating practices amongst school-going students to enhance their quality of life.
+The study results showed that age-appropriate-appropriatee-appropriates could facilitate knowledge and positive changes in attitudes and practices.
+They created positive nutritional awareness amongst the adolescents and their parents.
+Thus, this study proved that the Eat Right Movement can be successfully integrated across the schools of the State and Nation.

-The study found a high prevalence of overweight/obesity and central obesity.
-Several gender specific health risk practices were identified including lack of dietary risk knowledge, shorter sleep duration, living away from parents or guardians, tobacco use and lack of social support and religiousness that can be utilized in health promotion programs.
+The study found a high prevalence of overweight/obeObesityd central obeObesityeveral gender-specific health risk practices were identified, including lack of dietary risk knowledge, shorter sleep duration, living away from parents or guardians, tobacco use, and lack of social support and religiousness that can be utilized in health promotion programs.

-33.3% students were exercising regularly while 66.7% were not exercising at all (table III).
-History of endocrine disorders were only in 7 (5.4%) students and history of menstrual disorders was present in 6.3% (n= 4) female subjects only.
-13.2% students had family history of overweight/obesity while 34.9% had family history of diabetes mellitus.
+33.3% of students were off of exercising regularly while 66.7% were not exercising at all (table history of endocrine diswaswasrs were only in 7 (5.4%) s, students and history of menstrual disorders were present in 6.3% (n= 4) female subjects only.
+13.2% of students had a family history of being overweight/obese, while 34.9% had a family history of diabetes mellitus.
 There was no significant difference in the prevalence of obesity/ overweight and family history of diabetes/ obesity.
-76% students had normal sleep duration.
-16% students slept for 8 hours.
+76% of students had normal sleep duration.
+16% of students slept for 8 hours.
 There was no significant difference between sleep duration and BMI (P> 0.05).
-There was no significant difference in the prevalence of obesity and duration of sleep.
-Prevalence of overweight and obesity was highest in students with blood group B (12.4%) and least in blood group AB (0%).
-Prevalence of obesity was 1.6% in students with blood group A and B [7]
+There was no significant difference between the previous prevalence of obesity and sleep duration.
+Prevalence of overweight and obesity is highest in students with blood group B (12.4%) and least in blood group AB (0%).
+Prevalence of obeObesitys 1.6% in students with blood groups A and B [7]

 - State overview

-Prevalence of overweight/obesity was found to be significantly higher among the students who did not participate in various physical activities like outdoor games, household activities and were watching television daily for longer durations.
-Prevalence of overweight/obesity was significantly higher among those students who were taking fast foods & junk drinks frequently (≥3 times/week).
+The prevalence of overweight/obesity was significantly higher among the students who did not participate in various physical activities like outdoor games and household activities and watched television daily for longer durations.
+The prevalence of overweight/obesity was also significantly higher among those students who consumed fast foods and junk drinks frequently (≥3 times/week).

-Final model of binary logistic regression analysis revealed that risk of overweight and obesity was 2.4 times higher among the adolescents who belonged to socioeconomic status class I, as compared to socioeconomic class III and below.
-The risk of overweight and obesity was 2.6 times higher among adolescents who either did not participate in any household activity or participated for less than 1 hour/day compared to who participated for more than 3 hours/day, 2.3 times higher among adolescents who did not participate in outdoor games and sports as compared to those who participated for >6 hour/week.
-It was 2.6 times higher among adolescents who watched television ≥3hrs/day in comparison to those who either did not watch or watched it for less than 1 hour.
-The risk of overweight & obesity was 1.8 times higher among adolescents who consumed fast foods frequently [8]
+The final model of binary logistic regression analysis revealed that the risk of being overweight and obese4is times that of socioesocioeconomics in adolescents who belonged to socioesocioeconomics class I, compared to those in socioesocioeconomics III and below.
+The risk of overweight and obeObesitys 2.6 times higher among adolescents who either did not participate in any household activity or participated for less than 1 hour/day compared to those who participated for more than 3 hours/day, 2.3 times higher among adolescents who did not participate in outdoor games and sports as compared to those who participated for >6 hour/week.
+It was 2.6 times higher among adolescents who watched television ≥ 3 hours/day than those who either did not watch or watched it for less than 1 hour.
+The risk of being overweight & obeObesitys 1.8 times higher among adolescents who consume fast foods frequently

-Alpana Saxena (2015) conducted study on 260 college students.
-The information such as name, age, gender, present weight (Kg) and height (m) was measured.
-All subjects were subjected to BMI and was calculated by dividing a person’s body weight by their height (weight [kg] / height [m²].
+Alpana Saxena (2015) conducted a study on 260 college students.
+The information included name, age, gender, present, and weight and height (sub-subjects subjected to BMI, which was calculated by dividing a person’s body by a person’s height (weight [kg] / height [m²]).

 Obesity is increasing in students.
-The most common reason is frequent use of fast food, alcohol, soft drink and lack of exercise.
+The most common reasons are frequent use of fast food, alcoholic drink,s drinks, and a lack of exercise.

 Rationale of Study

-- Obesity is public health problem in India and it leads to many non-communicable diseases like Cancer, Diabetes, etc.
+- Oba Obesity is a public health problem in India, and it leads to many non-communicable diseases like Cancer, Diabetes; it is important to know the factors (Dietary, physical activity, substance abuse, etc.)

-- This study is an attempt to eating healthy foods amongst college students.
+- This study is an attempt to be healthy among college students.

-- The study will look at the nutrition knowledge, attitude and practices followed by a selected group of students and introduced interventions to improve their existing nutritional awareness.
+- The study will examine the knowledgeable group of students and their practices of encouraging them to improve their nutritional awareness.

-- A standardized questionnaire method is developed and used to collect the relevant data of the students which included socio-economic, personal, health profile, diet profile and lifestyle particulars data (N=380).
+- A standardized questionnaire method was developed and used to collect the socioesocioeconomics of the students, including socio-socioeconomic heart health h profile, diet profile,e, and lifestyle particulars data (N=380).

 - To collect information regarding demographic characteristics.

-- To evaluate data pertaining to lifestyle sugar, salt and fat consumption among college students.
+- To evaluate sugar, salt, and fat consumption data among coldata college students.

 Lacunae in existing knowledge

-- Eat right campaign finding not done in Kanpur region.
+- the Eat Right campaign finding was not done in the Kanpur region

 Limitation of study

-- It cannot be done generalized to whole Indian population.
+- It can be done generally by highlighting the whole Indian population.

-- This is longitudinal study which have own limitation, further multicentric study is needed to know the exact quantum of problem so that obesity can be prevented at the earliest.
+- This is a longitudinal study, which has limitations.
+A further multicentric study is needed to determine the exact quantum of the problem so that obesity can be prevented immediately.

 Research question and hypothesis

-- What is the prevalence of overweight in college student?
+- What is the prevPrevalenceoverweight in college students?

-- What is risk factor associated (junk food, in activity, smoking, alcohol).
+- What is the risk factor associated (junk food, inactivity, smoking, what effect

 Objectives:

-1) To study the prevalence of obesity & overweight in college of Kanpur.
+1) To study the prevPrevalenceobeObesityoverweight in the college of Kanpur.

-3) To Measure outcome of eating well program among students.
+3) To measure the outcome of the eating well program among students.

 MATERIAL AND METHODS